feathers-studio/true-pg/README.md

 # true-pg

-A truthful and complete<sup>†</sup> TypeScript code generator for PostgreSQL database schemas.
+A truthful and complete [^1] TypeScript code generator for PostgreSQL database schemas.

 ## Installation